ashbaldry/ashbaldry.github.io/_posts/2021-08-09-rscript-error-notification.md

 ### `.Last`

 `.Last` is an useful variable.
-If `.Last` has been assigned a function in the global environment, then when you decide to quit your R session then that function will be run before R fully shuts itself down.
-If you look at the documentation of `quit` by default `runLast`, whether or not
-`.Last` should be executed, is set to to `TRUE`. **However** when running `Rscript` and there is an error, it does not call the `.Last` function and therefore the e-mail will not be sent.
+If `.Last` has been assigned a function in the global environment, then when you decide to quit your R session, that function will be run before R fully shuts down.
+If you look at the documentation of `quit` by default `runLast`, whether or not `.Last` should be executed, is set to to `TRUE`. **However** when running `Rscript` and there is an error, it does not call the `.Last` function and therefore the e-mail will not be sent.

 To get around this, we can change how errors are handled when run within the scheduled job by changing the error option to enable running the `.Last` function.